-In August 2022, the exculpation letter and the indemnification letter granted to Mr. Yitzhak Nissan were further extended for an additional three (3) year period ending on December 31, 2025.
+In August 2022, the exculpation letter and the indemnification letter granted to Mr. Nissan were extended for an additional three (3) year period ending on December 31, 2025.
+In September 2023, our shareholders approved the grant of an exculpation letter and an indemnification letter to Ms. Revital Cohen-Tzemach, daughter of Mr. Nissan, subject to her election by the shareholders to serve on the board of directors, for a three (3) year period, ending on September 11, 2026.